tshort/tblr/README.md

 * `caption`: If provided, wrap the `table` in a `figure`.
 * `placement` (default: `auto`): Passed to `figure`.
 * `table-fun` (default: `table`): Specifies the table-creation function to use.
+* `note-numbering` (default: "a"): Numbering for table notes.
+* `note-fun` (default: `super`): Formatting function for note indicators.
+* `ret`: If provided, `tblr` returns a dictionary with components.
+Options include:
+  * "components": includes "table", "remarks", and more.
+  * "arguments": as above but includes arguments passed to `table-fun`.

+  Because `ret` relies on internals, it is not guaranteed to be stable with version changes.

 ### `cells` and other special formatting directives